- The Demo Webchat — test plugins from the collection by using the Webchat Endpoint settings.

 Plugins created for Webchat v2 are compatible with Webchat v3 but may display a different styling.

-To test a plugin from the plugin collection, follow these steps:
+To test a plugin from the plugin collection, follow these steps:- Open the Cognigy GitHub repository and select the plugin you want to use.

 - On the Releases page, copy the URL of the JavaScript file from the Assets section of the plugin you selected.
 For example, the URL for the Google Firebase Authentication Webchat Plugin is